-Once implemented, projects come up for renewal every four years, at which time the project's successfulness is evaluated, and renewal status is determined by the Academic Tech Review Committee.
+Once implemented, projects come up for renewal on a regular cycle determined by the life cycle of the equipment/services.
+When a request for renewal is submitted the project's successfulness is evaluated, and renewal status is determined by the Academic Tech Review Committee.
 For examples of new projects that have received funding in the past, use the links listed below.

 Summaries of Funded Tech Fee Projects by Year Funded